Grants and Fundraising

 National Park Service: Every year, the National Park Service helps hundreds of locally-driven projects that create opportunities for healthy outdoor recreation, connect youth with the outdoors, and connect communities to parks.
 Rivers, Trails, & Conservation Assistance from the National Park Service provides no funding, but experienced staff can help communities plan for success.
 Applications for technical assistance will be accepted until August 1, 2011.
 Potential applicants are strongly encouraged to discuss their project ideas with a staff member in your area before preparing an application.
 Visit www.nps.gov/rtca for complete information and application.

-U.S. Forest Service Programs: IMBA clubs that cooperate with their local Forest Service district are advised to discuss possible Challenge Cost Share Agreements with their local district staff under the Forest Service USDA.
+U.S. Forest Service Programs: IMBA supporting groups that cooperate with their local Forest Service district are advised to discuss possible Challenge Cost Share Agreements with their local district staff under the Forest Service USDA.
 The US Forest Service has a partnership resource center describing other opportunities.

 The National Forest Foundation (NFF) provides financial support to qualified non-profit organizations and raises funds to enhance contributions to local conservation initiatives.
 Opportunities exist throughout the year for non-profit organizations to receive funding for stewardship projects or start-up costs.